atamagnini/Python_diseases-development/README.md

 # diseases-development
-Is a quick python script that allows to show through graphs and small tables the correlation between the causes of terminal diseases based on the development of a country.
+Diseases-developmente is a quick python script that shows through graphs and small tables the correlation between the causes of terminal diseases based on the development of a country.
 To use, edit script.py (the fileroots) and swap in your info.

 There are three .csv docs attached to the repository, that are the database for the script.